augustochaves/react-native-test/README.md

 2. Include a **README** with:
    - Setup instructions: `npm i && expo start`
    - Test instructions: `npm run test`
-   - Brief architecture/decision overview
+3. `ARCHITECTURE.md` as above.
-3. Make atomic and descriptive commits.
+4. Make atomic and descriptive commits.

 ---

-## 💡 Time Management Tips

-- Start with the **News Feed** (list + detail).
-- Reuse components/layouts for **Live Scores**.
-- Implement **favorites** with Context + AsyncStorage (fast).
-- Leave theme toggle and tests for the final stretch if time allows.
-- Prefer **simple but complete flows** over starting too many features.

----

-### 🎯 We’re looking for a clean, modular, performant solution — as close as possible to real-world production code, using only essential tools.

-Good luck!
+### 🎯 Good luck – we’re interested in how you think, not how many screens you can ship!